 You may have heard the phrase tossed around in casual conversation, “I’m working remotely now!”

-With the ability to stay connected to the whole wide world regardless of where one is, working remotely has been on the rise recently.
+With the ability to stay connected to the whole wide world regardless of where one is, the number of Digital Nomads and working remotely has been on the rise recently.
 And why wouldn’t it be?
 With the option to work at any hour of the day and any place, a more significant number of people are choosing this new, convenient style of earning.